bitcraze/bitcraze-website/src/documentation/system/index.md

 {% row_image_text_links Positioning technologies; /images/documentation/overview/positioning_thumbnail.jpg %}
 {% row_text %}
 Positioning support is needed for automated or autonomous flight.
-There are two in-house position systems in the Crazyflie ecosystem: the Ultra Wide Band based **Loco Positioning System** and the **Lighthouse positioning system**, based on HTC Vive.
+There are two in-house position systems in the Crazyflie ecosystem: the **Lighthouse positioning system** that uses SteamVR Base Stations and the Ultra Wide Band based **Loco Positioning System**.
 It is also possible to integrate with external positioning systems, for instance Motion Capture systems.
 {% endrow_text %}
 {% row_links %}
 * {% id_link overview_positioning %}